BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/make-sense-of-search-results.md

 + Refine, sort and filter search results to identify the most relevant datasets
 + Easily access more information about a single record

-Ensure users are presented with enough information to help them identify when to change, refine or continue with their search query
+Ensure users are presented with enough information to help them identify when to change, refine or continue with their search query.

 ### 1. Number of results